 As the official representation of Switzerland, the embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic and financial affairs, legal arrangements, science, education and culture.

-The Consulate General in Cape Town continues to be responsible for the South African provinces of the Eastern Cape, Northern Cape and Western Cape, as well as for Namibia.
+The Consulate General in Cape Town continues to be responsible for the South African provinces of the Eastern Cape, Northern Cape and Western Cape.

 Information can be found on the websites concerned: